FengyiLi1102/bacteria_simulation/README.md

 # Bacteria population on coated and non-coated strips (2D)

-In this simulation, the bacteria are allocated into different colonies with a synergistic or competitive relationship in a fixed environment made of two types of materials.
+<p style='text-align: justify;'> In this simulation, the bacteria are allocated into different colonies with a synergistic or competitive relationship in a fixed environment made of two types of materials.
 Bacteria can move, die, duplicate, eat and fight, and these actions depend on characterizations of the bacteria.
-The aim of this simulation is to find the best combination of two strips with their widths and numbers used.
+The aim of this simulation is to find the best combination of two strips with their widths and numbers used. </p>

 ## Environment